scrapjs/prama/readme.md

 ## Credits

-Thanks to [freepik.com](<a href="http://www.freepik.com/free-photos-vectors/flower">Flower vector designed by Freepik</a>) for astonishing logo illustration.
+Thanks to [freepik.com](http://www.freepik.com/free-photos-vectors/flower) for astonishing illustration used for logo.